joeblaze1216/SteganographyIPS/README.md

 #Impact:
 This solution offers a powerful defense against potential security breaches and intellectual property misuse, providing invaluable support in tracking and mitigating unauthorized access.
 By combining innovative technology with proactive security measures, this system strengthens overall cybersecurity posture and safeguards critical assets.

+#Honeypots:
+Honeypots are decoy systems or resources intentionally deployed within a network to attract and divert potential attackers, allowing security professionals to monitor and analyze their tactics, techniques, and procedures.

+#An Intrusion Prevention System (IPS) :
+IPS is a comprehensive security solution that actively monitors network and/or system activities for signs of potential threats or malicious behavior, and takes immediate action to block or mitigate any identified intrusions in real-time, thereby bolstering the overall cybersecurity posture of an organization.

+#Steganography:
+Steganography is the practice of concealing information or data within a digital or physical medium, such as an image, audio file, or text, in a way that is not readily apparent to the observer, with the goal of maintaining secrecy or confidentiality during communication or storage.